GuanyaShi/blog/_posts/2021-11-24-NeuralControl.md

 ## Closing Remarks

 _Neural-Control_ Family presents a class of deep-learning-based control methods for real-world systems with formal guarantees and new capabilities.
-Hopefully, I convinced you that there are three important reflections:
+Hopefully, I convinced you that there are three important principles:
 * Having prior physics matters.
 * Control meets learning: combining learning and control theory is necessary.
 * Encoding invariance to deep learning really helps.